Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Makarska Croatia

-Don’t miss the historic old town with its St Mark’s Cathedral, which, while not as imposing as other cathedrals in Europe, has an indescribable charm thanks to the dominant mountain behind it.
+Don’t miss the historic old town with St. Mark’s Cathedral, which, while not as imposing as other cathedrals in Europe, has an indescribable charm thanks to the dominant mountain behind it.
 Wander the narrow pedestrian streets that wind out of the square and pop into one of the wine bars or restaurants.

 When you want to cool down, go to the town beach, which is crowded in the high season, but on the other hand is beautifully clean and with complete facilities (we will get to the most beautiful beaches on the Makarska Riviera).